Welcome to West Valley College Transfer Center

 How to Apply

 You can schedule an appointment to meet with a counselor at any time should you need individual assistance in completing your application.
 The Transfer Center also offers application workshops during the fall semester.
-Visit our Transfer Calendar tab to see when we are offering these workshops.
+Visit our Transfer Calendar to see when we are offering these workshops.

 Private, Out-of-State and International Universities Special Agreements

 If you are interested in transferring to a private or out-of-state university, you need to go to that school’s website to learn about their specific transfer admission requirements.
-Please see Articulation for links already established with some of our more popular private transfer institutions and out-of-state colleges/universities.
+Please visit Articulation for links already established with some of our more popular private transfer institutions and out-of-state colleges/universities.

 Some private colleges in California accept our Associate Degrees for Transfer (ADT/AA-T/AS-T) as a guaranteed admission to their campus.
 This agreement allows: